A logo with purple squaresDescription automatically generated

 There is a legal requirement to complete the DSPT every year if you have services funded by the NHS, such as continuing healthcare.

 All adult social care services in England, including residential and nursing homes, supported living, homecare, extra care, share lives, and day services are strongly recommended to complete the DSPT.
-It is increasingly what local authorities, ICBs, and the Care Quality Commission will expect to see.
+The DSPT is increasingly becoming what regulators and commissioners are looking for when it comes to data and cyber security.

 You don’t need to register for or have completed the DSPT to have video appointments with NHS services, but it is strongly recommended.